Intergovernmental Panel on Climate Change (IPCC) identified two major climate mitigation pointers to keep the global temperatures under check

 Agriculture contributes to 11% of GHGs, mainly coming from agricultural soil, livestock, and rice production.

-Farming practices and technology can reduce greenhouse gas emissions and prevent climate change by carbon sequestration, preserving existing soil carbon and reducing carbon dioxide, nitrous oxide, and methane emissions.
+Farming practices with technology interventions can reduce greenhouse gas emissions and prevent climate change by carbon sequestration, preserving existing soil carbon and reducing carbon dioxide, nitrous oxide, and methane emissions.

 Forests absorb and hold carbon dioxide emissions produced from other sources and help in sequestering carbon.
 Carbon offsets can be created through reforestation and improved forest management.